ROCm/HIP/docs/understand/programming_model.rst

 serial instructions.
 On the other hand, GPUs have been designed to execute many similar commands, or threads, in parallel, achieving higher throughput.
-Latency is the time between starting an operation and receiving its result, such as 2 ns, while throughput is the rate of completed operations, for example operations per second.
+Latency is the time between starting an operation and receiving its result, such as 2 ns, while throughput is the rate of completed operations, for example, operations per second.

 For the GPU, the objective is to process as many operations in parallel, rather than to finish a single instruction quickly.
 GPUs in general are made up of basic